aspose-note/Aspose.Note-Reference-Tutorials/content/english/net/text-manipulation/apply-dark-theme-text/_index.md

 Welcome to our step-by-step guide on applying a dark theme to text in Aspose.Note for .NET.
 Aspose.Note is a powerful .NET API that allows developers to work with Microsoft OneNote files programmatically.
 In this tutorial, we will explore how to give your OneNote documents a sleek and modern look by applying a dark theme to the text.
 ## Prerequisites
 Before we dive into the tutorial, ensure you have the following prerequisites in place:
 - Aspose.Note for .NET: Make sure you have Aspose.Note for .NET installed.
-If not, you can download it from the [official Aspose.Note documentation](https://reference.aspose.com/note/net/).
+If not, you can download it from the [Aspose.Note documentation](https://reference.aspose.com/note/net/).
 - Development Environment: Set up your preferred .NET development environment, such as Visual Studio.
 - Document Directory: Prepare the directory where your OneNote document is located.
 ## Import Namespaces